Skip to main content

 Swimming Pool barriers and fences require Building Consent.

-A sleepout is an Accessory Building to a main dwelling and can't be built on its own.
-This is because a sleepout can not contain a bathroom, drinking water supply, or kitchen facilities - if it does, it is considered a minor dwelling and would need both Building and Resource Consent.
-It can contain a solid fuel heater, as can a garage, but this would need Building Consent.
+A sleepout is an Accessory Building to a main dwelling and cannot be built on its own.
+It can not contain drinking water supply or kitchen facilities - if it does, it is considered a dwelling.

-You must install smoke alarms if the detached building is going to be used for sleeping.
+You will need to consider Building Code requirements regarding durability, storm water disposal and smoke alarms - you must install smoke alarms if the detached building is going to be used for sleeping.